bradbell/xrst/test_rst/literal_cmd.rst

 *******
 A code block, from any where in any file, can be included by the command above.
+This is similar to the rst literalinclude directive.

 .. meta::
    :keywords: white, space